nodiscc/xsrv/README.md

 Security upgrades for Debian packages are applied [automatically/daily](roles/common).
 To upgrade roles to their latest versions (bugfixes, new features, latest stable releases of all unpackaged applications):

 - Read the [release notes](https://gitlab.com/nodiscc/xsrv/-/releases)
+- Adjust your configuration if needed (`xsrv edit-*`)
 - Download latest backups from the server (`xsrv backup-fetch`) and/or do a snapshot of the VM
-- Download the latest release and overwrite roles in your playbooks directory: `./xsrv upgrade`
+- Download the latest release and overwrite roles in your playbooks directory: `BRANCH=release xsrv upgrade`
-- Adjust your configuration if needed (inventory, playbook, host vars)
 - Run checks and watch out for unwanted changes `xsrv check`
-- Apply the playbook `csrv deploy`
+- Apply the playbook `xsrv deploy`

 ### Tracking configuration changes